 - Body temperature: Crocodiles are unable to maintain a constant body temperature as they’re cold-blooded (ectothermic).
 They do however have a ‘preferred’ body temperature of around 30-33C.
 To get themselves to this temperature, crocodiles will move around to different areas depending on what time of year it it.
 In the summer, crocodiles will swim around to find shade so they avoid over-heating, and, in the winter, they will bask in the sun to keep their body temperatures to 30-33C.

 - Nests: American crocodiles will start to breed in early winter.
 In February or March, the female crocodiles will start to build nests of sand, mud and dead vegetation along the water’s edge.
 When crocodiles choose where they’re building their nests, they must make a good choice about this as the eggs will develop within a small temperature range.
 Fun fact – A crocodile’s gender is temperature dependent so when temperatures change, there could be a risk of having all male or all female crocodiles which might harm the crocodile population.
 In late April, the female will lay around 30-70 eggs but these can fall prey to racoons, foxes and skunks!
 In July/August the eggs will hatch and new baby crocodiles will come into the world.

-So, there you have a detailed description about everything you need to know about American crocodiles in Florida.
+So, there you have a detailed description about everything you need to know about American crocodiles in Florida & an amazing story of the Crocodile Pocho.
 Read on to discover more about crocodiles!

 How Many Crocodiles Are in Florida?